-The hard copy and electronic storage of data, including any information derived or received by the LSRA in hard copy or via the LSRA website www.lsra.gi, the latter once live, is held on systems owned and maintained by:
+The hard copy and electronic storage of data, including any information derived or received by the LSRA in hard copy or via the LSRA website (www.lsra.gi), is held on systems owned and maintained by:

 The Legal Services Regulatory Authority, Suite 841, Europort, Gibraltar GX11 1AA